 Better tube securement means enhanced nutrition and fewer complications like aspiration or sinusitis.
 Use of the AMT Bridle can dramatically reduce the occurrence of accidental tube dislodgement, avoid skin breakdown and lead to cost savings.
 It is a superior solution to prevent nasal tube dislodgement.

 How to Place the AMT Bridle™ System

-The AMT Bridle is easily placed using magnets to draw umbilical tape through the nasopharynx; in one nare, around the vomer bone and out the other nare, then securing it to the nasal tube with a clip.
+The AMT Bridle is easily placed using magnets to draw umbilical tape through the nasopharynx; in one nare, around the vomber bone and out the other nare, then securing it to the nasal tube with a French Size specific clip.

-Savings on Tubes, X-Rays, and Nursing Time – Use of the AMT Bridle System results in a significant cost savings, especially when every tube is Bridled.
+SAVINGS ON TUBES, X-RAYS, AND NURSING TIME – Use of the AMT Bridle System results in significant cost-savings, especially when every tube is Bridled.
 A study conducted at the University of Pittsburgh Medical Center estimated that using the Bridle for all their tubes (1440 per year) would result in 275 fewer tubes, 330 fewer X-Rays, and 45 fewer nurse-days (Gunn, et. al., JPEN Vol 33, Feb 2009).

 - Cost of Feeding Tube: $26.00

 - Cost of Radiologist Read: $35.00